Soil Mix Conundrum - Peat Moss vs Coconut Coir

 We hate growing microgreens in peat-based soil mixes.
 Sometimes, such as during the CoVid19 shutdown, we had no choice.
 We had to use what was available and adapt to using peat-based blends.

-It took us longer to plant our trays of microgreens, they did not grow as well, we had to change our methods to stop fungus and lengthen the grow times to get the same yield.
+It took us longer to plant our trays of microgreens; they did not grow either; we had to change our methods to stop fungus and lengthen the grow times to get the exact yield.

 It was cheaper on the wallet, but that was about it.